Dr. Raul Cuero

 Scientific Inventions

-Dr. Cuero has 30 scientific inventions, of which 22 have been granted as patents by the US Patent and Trademark Office, as of 2023 (www.raulcuero.com).
-Other 8 inventions are in patent pending.
-Most of his inventions are related to microbiology, biotechnology, molecular and synthetic biology, and environmental sciences.
+Dr. Cuero has numerous scientific inventions, of which 24 have been granted as patents by the US Patent and Trademark Office, as of 2024.
+There are several other inventions as patent pending, as of 2024, and more inventions are under process to be submitted for patenting.

 Scientific Patents Granted